 A community hub for students, faculty and staff

-Queen’s Law students spend most of their time at 128 Union Street (Sir John A. Macdonald Hall) – almost all law classes are held in the law building.
+Queen’s Law students spend most of their time at 128 Union Street – almost all law classes are held in the law building.
 But the law school building is much more than classrooms.
 It features meeting and study spaces reserved for law students, leading-edge classroom technology, faculty offices and other amenities.
 You can visit the building through our virtual tour, or walk through starting at the atrium using Google Business View.